 Sabbath School - Calling all adults!

-Fellowship is emphasized when the program focuses on our members, getting to know each other, and working in small groups to discuss certain subjects.
-As examples of this, some weeks we introduce a new member to our group, and sometimes we discuss the importance of grandparents.
+FELLOWSHIP is emphasized when the program focuses on our members, getting to know each other, or working in small groups to discuss various subjects such as the importance of grandparents.

 MISSIONS is emphasized when we show or tell about people who are taking the Good News of Jesus to other parts of the world.
 We often do a video mission emphasis by showing “Mission Spotlight,” and sometimes we have a person who has been to other lands tell us about their work.

 BIBLE STUDY is strongly emphasized, as it should be.
 During the Sabbath School hour at least half of the time is devoted to small group classes, where members “study Biblical absolutes in a culture where there are no absolutes,” using the Sabbath School Bible Study Guide, published for distribution to Adventist congregations throughout the world.
 Sharing our concerns in prayer and studying various Bible topics together enriches our personal relationship with Jesus.

 Sabbath School is discipleship—and so much more.
 It is a rich spiritual environment for meeting the spiritual needs of members and guests.